eikek/docspell/modules/microsite/docs/doc/configure.md

 database used: it is either a path to a file for H2 or a host/database url for MariaDB and PostgreSQL.

-When using H2, the user is `sa`, the password can be empty and the url must include these options:
+When using H2, the user and password can be chosen freely on first start, but must stay the same on subsequent starts.
+Usually, the user is `sa` and the password is left empty.
+Additionally, the url must include these options:

 ```
 ;MODE=PostgreSQL;DATABASE_TO_LOWER=TRUE;AUTO_SERVER=TRUE